 Whether playing or learning, children have one goal in mind – they are trying to make sense of the world around them.
 Their love for learning fades away when they see no meaning behind the process.
 Do not underestimate or limit your child’s learning abilities.
-We have seen 3 year olds rattling off the names of dinosaurs, owls and talk about the symbiotic relationships between zebras and ostriches.
+We have seen 3 year olds rattling off the names of dinosaurs, owls and talking about the symbiotic relationships between zebras and ostriches.

 Your little ones appreciate it when you present the world to them in a factual manner and help them to make sense of it.
 Coupled with quality intellectual materials, they begin to make better sense of their environment.
 They become more aware of their surroundings and pay more attention to details.
 This desire for knowledge would be their motivation for wanting to learn to read as they begin their quest for knowledge

 Stage 3: Let’s get moving